backdrop-contrib/photoswipe/README.md

 Choose the option 'Photoswipe' as the 'Formatter' for the image field.
 Choose a predefined style for your node images (i.e. the thumbnails) and a larger style (or the original image) for your Photoswipe image.
+If the 'lightbox' type display is required but not the gallery action check the 'Inhibit gallery action' setting.

 ### Image captions
 Photoswipe includes an option to use the alt or title values of an